How To Recover Deleted Photos on Android

 First, head over to the Settings on your device (this should work regardless of the cloud service we’re looking for) and type ‘Cloud’ into the search bar.

-From the list of options that appear, choose the one that most closely relates to a storage service.
+From the list of options that appear, choose the most closely related storage service.
 In this case, the Samsung Cloud.